 Valeriy Kozmenko, M.D., is the director of the Parry Center for Clinical Skills and Simulation and has a faculty appointment with internal medicine.
 He is responsible for the overall management and strategic planning of the center, conducting research and publications in simulation, offering faculty development, and co-leading the scholarship pathways program.
 He graduated from Lugansk State Medical University (Ukraine) in 1992 and obtained training in anesthesiology and critical care.
 After moving to the U.S. in 2002, he started his career at Louisiana State University Health Sciences Center, where he was quickly promoted to the director of human patient simulation.
 Dr. Kozmenko's scholarly activity has been well recognized in the international simulation community to include seven book chapters and more than 50 publications and national presentations.
 He has been recognized for his skills in curriculum design and use of simulation in training medical students, residents and the allied health professions.
 In 2013, Dr. Kozmenko was awarded a patent on developing an innovative medical simulation computer system.

 Lisa Varenhorst, M.S.N., R.N., C.H.S.E.-A, is the interprofessional education simulation educator for the Department of Nursing and the Parry Center.
 She is responsible for helping with the continued development of interprofessional curriculum and educational experiences.
-After graduating with her B.S.N., Lisa moved to Kansas City and worked as a NICU R.N. until 2007.
+After graduating with her Bachelor of Science in Nursing, Lisa moved to Kansas City and worked as a NICU R.N. until 2007.
 Lisa then worked as a NICU R.N. at Sanford Health in Sioux Falls.
 In 2009, Lisa worked as the NICU’s clinical nurse educator and a simulation specialist for the Sanford Health system until transitioning to her new role at USD in November 2016.
 She graduated from Walden University with her M.S.N. in 2011 with a specialization in nursing education.
-While at Sanford, she was a team member of a large HealthResources and Sservice Administration research grant centered around the use of simulation as education.
-Lisa is a certified basic life support instructor, as well as a neonatal resuscitation program instructor/regional trainer.
+While at Sanford, she was a team member of a large Health Resources and Service Administration research grant centered around the use of simulation as education.
+Lisa is a certified basic life support instructor, as well as a neonatal resuscitation program instructor and regional trainer.
 In November 2012, Lisa became a certified healthcare simulation educator through the Society for Simulation in Healthcare.
 In April 2013 she attained her certified healthcare simulation educator - advanced certification.
 Lisa is excited to continue to enhance both nursing and interprofessional education through simulation with the overarching goal of improving patient outcomes and safety.

 Cole Boeve N.R.E.M.T.-B., is a simulation technician for the Parry Center.
 He is responsible for helping with the setup and breakdown of skills labs, scenarios and maintaining and organizing supplies.
-Cole also actively participates in the learning scenarios by operating the mannequins or as support staff during simulations.
+Cole actively participates in the scenarios by operating the mannequins or as support staff during simulations.
 He assists with clerical duties and behind-the-scenes needs.
-Cole has been involved in health care for a roughly seven years and has worked in the emergency room, intensive care unit and lift team throughout the duration of his time with Sanford Health.
-He also currently works with an ambulance company in Sioux Falls.
-Cole hopes to continue his own education with the hope of pursuing a career in medical academia while assisting current medical, physician assistant and nursing students achieve their own educational endeavors.
+Cole has been involved in health care since 2008 while working as a patient care technician in the emergency department and a member of the lift team throughout the duration of his time at Sanford Health.
+Currently, he works part-time with the ambulance company in Sioux Falls.
+Cole plans to continue his own education with the hope of pursuing a career in medical academia while helping current learners achieve their own educational endeavors.